• Skip to primary navigation

 Instructions

-• Spread the salt or sugar evenly onto a plate.
+• Spread the salt, sugar, or additional Li Hing Mui evenly onto a plate.

-• Then, place the serving glass upside down into the plate of salt or sugar making sure that the rim of the glass is coated with the sugar or salt (I like a lot of sugar so I twist the glasses around in the sugar a few times to give me a thick sugar rim).
+• Then, place the serving glass upside down into the plate of salt, sugar, or Li Hing Mui, and twist the glass making sure that the rim of the glass is coated.
+(I like a lot of sugar so I twist the glasses around in the sugar a few times to get a thick sugar rim).

 • Serve the drink over ice.